solidi/learning-notes/interviews/questions.md

 ## How do you ensure that you are making the right hiring decision?
 ## How do you develop new hires?
 ANd how do you add value to your top performers?
 ## How do you deal with low performers and develop them?

+## Tell me about a time when there was a production outage?
+## Tell me about a mistake you made and what did you learn from it?